-We are interested in mechanisms of disease resistance and pathogenesis in rosaceous fruits, and to develop strategies to speed up variety development for improved disease resistance.
-Some of the tools that we use are quantitative genetics, QTL and association mapping, genome editing, bioinformatics, marker-assisted selection, and transgenics.
+Some of the tools that we use are quantitative genetics, QTL and association mapping, marker-assisted selection, genomics, transcriptomics, bioinformatics, and genome editing.
 We are also interested in developing high-throughput methods for plant resistance phenotyping.

 We welcome and support motivated summer scholars, undergraduate, graduate students, and postdoctoral scientists.
 If you are interested in any of the above areas, please contact us at firstname.lastname@example.org.